-Since its beginnings, formal barriers to higher education in the UK ensured it was largely the domain of elite, upper class white men (Palfreyman & Temple, 2017).
-In the post-discrimination legislation era, during the 1970s and 1980s, more systematic attention turned to failures of universities in attracting and providing for minoritized groups.
-Despite the expansion of fees under the Labor Party in 1998, and their increase under the Conservative-Liberal Democrat coalition in 2012, HE has continued to expand, and numbers of BAME students entering HE is increasing year on year, outpacing the rate of their white counterparts (Advance HE, 2019b).
+Since its beginnings, formal barriers to higher education in the UK ensured it was largely the domain of elite, upper class white men (Palfreyman and Temple 2017).
+In the postdiscrimination legislation era, during the 1970s and 1980s, more systematic attention turned to failures of universities in attracting and providing for minoritised groups4.
+Despite the introduction of fees under the Labour Party in 1998, and their elevation under the Conservative-Liberal Democrat coalition in 2012, HE has continued to expand, and numbers of BAME students entering HE is increasing year on year, outpacing the rate of their white counterparts (Advance HE 2019b).
 This is seen as great progress given that in the past educational inequalities and discriminatory practices had resulted in lower proportions of BAME students entering universities than that of white students.
-The term "BAME" is problematic in itself, but also often hides another important dimension to the statistics which is how many of the students are UK domiciled or "home" students and how many are from other EU countries or other non-EU international backgrounds.
-For example, summary statistics released by the government in June 2019 are based upon "home" students.
-While they show that all racial and ethnic groups are entering HE at higher rates than ever before, a closer analysis shows the highest rate is among Chinese students, while in the section on degree classification, the category "Chinese" disappears and we can only presume is subsumed into the "Asian" category (Ethnicity Facts and Figures, 2019).
-These kinds of differences are crucial as we follow the statistics from entry to outcome and exit.
-Here the picture is not one of unequivocal "success".
-Simply getting minoritized students in to HE is a beginning.
-The promise of HE is one that remains unful-filled for many.
-Figures show that BAME students face an "attainment" gap in outcomes (Advance HE, 2019b, their term), are more likely to drop out, and are encountering high levels of harassment (EHRC, 2019).
-Yet again, the details matter.
-The "attainment" gap, more accurately understood as an awarding gap, between white and Black students (their labels) attaining a first/2:1 is 24.6% points, with Black African at 23.9% points and Black Caribbean at 21.7% points, while figures for other racial and ethnic groups are lower for example, for Chinese students the figure is 4.3% points (Advance HE, 2019b).
-The obvious questions are why are these inequalities persisting, and what can we do to eradicate them?
-In the past "deficit models" peddled the myths of lack of aspiration, application and ability of BAME people, but we are now told that this is no longer the case.
+The term BAME is problematic in itself, but also often hides another crucial dimension to the statistics which is how many of the students are UK domiciled or 'home' students and how many are from other EU countries or other non-EU international backgrounds.
+For example, summary statistics released by the government in June 2019 are based upon 'home' students.
+While they show that all racial and ethnic groups are entering HE at higher rates than ever before, a closer analysis shows the highest rate is amongst Chinese students, while in the section on degree